THEMATIC AREA

 Foundations of humanitarian action

-What is a humanitarian crisis and what principles should guide the humanitarian response in emergencies?
-This section explores key foundational aspects of humanitarian action: what defines its identity, what distinguishes it from other forms of international cooperation, and on what ethical basis any intervention is built.
+What is a humanitarian crisis, and what principles should guide the humanitarian response in emergencies?
+This section explores basic but important aspects of humanitarian action: what defines its identity, what distinguishes it from other forms of international cooperation, what ethical foundation it is built on and what dilemmas it faces in complex emergencies.

 5